jburnford/archive-olm-pipeline/FILE_BASED_PIPELINE_PLAN.md

 - Ensure outputs are consolidated, linked with original metadata, and original PDFs are deleted to free space.
 - Add basic monitoring to estimate throughput and runtime expectations for future runs.

+## Design Principles (updated)

+- Use proven components first: keep the working splitter, OLMoCR worker, and finalizer.
+- Prefer regular files over symlinks; if links are required, use hard links only on the same filesystem.
+- Make every step idempotent and crash-safe; re-running never corrupts state.
+- Keep state human-readable and append-only; compact periodically.
+- Shard directories to avoid millions of entries per folder.
+- Apply backpressure at multiple points (downloader, dispatcher) to protect disk and queue.

 ## Current State (as of now)

 - JSONL splitting: Fixed. `orchestration/split_jsonl_to_json.py` now searches recursively and extracts nested records by `metadata.Source-File` (and variants).